 - it must not be harmful to the public interest.

 The first step in assessing reasonableness is to identify a legitimate protectable interest of the purchaser.
-A protectable interest is a property right or interest (for example, the business’ goodwill) but can also include commercial interests such as interest in confidential information, trade secrets or economies of scale.
+A protectable interest is a property right or interest but can also include commercial interests such as interest in

-A number of interests will be relevant when determining whether the restraint is reasonable, including:
+A number of interests will be relevant when the court determines whether the restraint is reasonable.
+These interests include the:

 - activities and conduct caught by the restraint;